 Sewage sludge is a mud-like residue resulting from wastewater treatment.
-Sewage sludge contains heavy metals and pathogens such as viruses and bacteria.
-It also contains valuable organic matter and nutrients such as nitrogen and phosphorus, and can therefore be very useful as a fertilizer or soil improver.
+It can contain contaminants such as heavy metals or other chemicals, or pathogens.
+It also contains valuable organic matter and nutrients such as nitrogen and phosphorus, and can therefore be very useful as a fertiliser or soil improver.

 - how farmers can use sewage sludge as a fertiliser

 - the sampling and analysis of sludge and soils

 - keeping detailed records for sludge quantities produced and used in agriculture

 - the type of treatment and sites where sludge is used